mumbleflux/mumbleflux.github.io/PRIVACY.md

 Information collected through Google AdMob may be used by Google and its advertising partners for purposes including:

-- serving advertisements in FluxRider;
+- serving advertisements in Mumbleflux Arcade;
 - displaying personalised or non-personalised advertisements, depending on your settings, consent choices, and applicable law;
 - measuring ad performance;
 - limiting fraud, invalid traffic, abuse, and security risks;
 - improving advertising systems and related analytics;
 - complying with legal and regulatory obligations.

-MumbleFlux uses AdMob to support the availability of FluxRider by displaying advertisements.
+MumbleFlux uses AdMob to support the availability of Mumbleflux Arcade by displaying advertisements.

 ## 5. Third-party services

-FluxRider uses the following third-party service:
+Mumbleflux Arcade uses the following third-party service:

 ### Google AdMob